usds/website-staging/_news-and-blog/2024-06-18-improving-the-parenthood-journey-through-peer-support.md

 readtime_minutes: "7"
 author: "Whitney Robinson, Alexandra Bornkessel, Samantha Noor, Alicia Siman, Daphney Dupervil and Maya Mechenbier"
 permalink: /news-and-blog/collective-motherhood-improving-parenthood-journey-through-peer-support

-# These are in the process of being renamed and are here for the transition, they should be removed
-dateline_str: "Jun 18, 2024"
-byline_str: "Whitney Robinson, Alexandra Bornkessel, Samantha Noor, Alicia Siman, Daphney Dupervil and Maya Mechenbier"
 ---

 _This blog is part of a series highlighting our work on the_ [_Having a Child and Early Childhood Life Experience_](https://www.performance.gov/cx/life-experiences/having-a-child-and-early-childhood/){:target="_blank"}, one of five “life experience” projects under the President’s Executive Order on Improving Customer Experience.
 You can read the previous entries on the [_U.S.
 Digital Service blog_](https://www.usds.gov/news-and-blog).